Deplorable-Mountaineer/Robot_Dynamite/README.md

 With power ups, you can stop using them (and use more than one at the same time).
 This stops the depletion.
 This contrasts with a weapon in which only one can be used at a time, and it is used by “firing” it.
 The Melee weapon is not replenished by a pickup.
 Instead, it is replenished by “rest”--by one available hit every three seconds.

+## Sentry AI

+Initially, the sentry is in Home state.

+### Home

+Action: _Go Home_

+If out of ammo, transition to Regroup.
+If health is low, transition to Regroup.
+If shot at, transition to Dodge.
+If the player is detected, transition to Pursue.
+If near home location, transition to Seek

+### Seek

+Action: _Patrol or Wander_

+If out of ammo, transition to Regroup.
+If health is low, transition to Regroup.
+If shot at, transition to Dodge.
+If the player is detected, transition to Pursue.
+If too far from home, transition to Home.

+### Pursue

+Action: _Go to Player_

+If out of ammo, transition to Flee.
+If health is low, transition to Flee.
+If shot at, transition to Dodge.
+If disengaged from player, transition to Follow Suspected.
+If see player and in attack range, transition to Attack.

+### Follow Suspected

+Action: _Go to Last Known Location_

+If out of ammo, transition to Flee.
+If health is low, transition to Flee.
+If shot at, transition to Dodge.
+If player is detected, transition to Pursue.
+If suspected location reached, transition to Regroup.

+### Attack

+Action: _Face Player and Shoot_

+If shot at, transition to Dodge.
+If disengaged, transition to Follow Suspected.
+If out of attack range, transition to Pursue.
+If out of ammo, transition to Flee.
+If health is low, transition to Flee.

+### Dodge

+Action: _Dodge left or right or lunge forward_

+If out of ammo, transition to Flee.
+If health is low, transition to Flee.
+Otherwise, Transition to Follow Suspected.

+### Flee

+Action: _Go Away from Player_

+If shot at, transition to Dodge.
+If player not detected for some time, transition to Regroup

+### Regroup

+Action: _Go to Ammo or Health_
+If shot at, transition to Dodge.
+If have ammo and health, transition to Home